Millennial AI

 The demo is not the product

-Every AI vendor demo is a controlled environment with pre-loaded data, tuned parameters, and a prepared dataset that makes the model look clean.
-What you're not seeing: performance on your data, latency at your usage volume, edge case behaviour on the inputs your users will actually send, and what the system looks like after six months of production drift.
-Most buyers don't find out until they're already mid-implementation.
+Every vendor demo runs in a controlled environment with pre-loaded data, tuned parameters, and a prepared dataset.
+What you don't see: performance on your data, latency at your usage volume, edge case behaviour on actual user inputs, and what the system looks like after six months of production drift.
+Most buyers find out mid-implementation.

 Pricing models are designed to be opaque

 Usage-based pricing, token-based billing, API tier restrictions, overage fees, minimum seat commitments.
-They're structured to look simple in a sales conversation and surface complexity later.
-Companies routinely sign AI contracts at a projected annual cost, then land 2-3x over it once real usage patterns take hold.
+They look simple in a sales conversation and surface complexity later.
+Companies routinely sign AI contracts at a projected annual cost, then land 2-3x over it once actual usage patterns take hold.
 The clause that governs that outcome is already in the contract you're reviewing.

 Build vs buy is treated as a binary when it isn't

 The actual decision is a spectrum: buy off-the-shelf, buy and configure, buy infrastructure and build the application layer, fine-tune an open-source model, or build from scratch.
-Each point on that spectrum has a different cost structure, control level, time-to-value, and risk profile.
-Without someone who has built at multiple points on it, you'll either over-engineer a problem a vendor solves cheaply, or outsource something that should be proprietary.
+Each point has a different cost structure and control level.
+Without someone who has built at multiple points on that spectrum, you'll either over-engineer or outsource something that should be proprietary.

 Compliance questions don't get answered until after signing

 Data residency, model training data usage, output ownership, GDPR and DPDP implications, third-party subprocessor chains.
-These are the details that turn an AI vendor relationship into a liability.
-Regulated industries (fintech, healthtech, legal) routinely discover compliance constraints after vendor selection, not before.
+These details turn a vendor relationship into a liability.
+Regulated industries like fintech, healthtech, and legal routinely discover compliance constraints after vendor selection, not before.

 The Millennial Method